sk82jack/PlasterTemplate/README.md

 2. Add the PowerShell repository API key to your repository environment variables as the name `NugetAPIKey`
 3. cd into the directory of your new module and run `git push -u origin master` to push the initial commit up to the Git server

 To create a deployment you need to tag a commit with the release version and then push that tag to the git server.
-So, if you was deploying version 0.1.0 you would do the following:
+So, if you were deploying version 0.1.0 you would do the following:
 ```ps
 git tag 0.1.0
 git push origin 0.1.0